 These days, cyber criminals are taking it a step further and using it to target businesses and their employees to attempt to intimidate those businesses into paying for the attackers to stop.

-What is swatting in cyber security?
+What is Swatting in Cybersecurity?

 Swatting is simply the act of obtaining a person or organization’s address and making a claim that causes law enforcement to respond with SWAT teams to respond to what is a nonexistent threat.

-In this article, Chris Pierson, the Founder and CEO of BlackCloak, told CSO, “What we’re seeing right now is very different.
+Chris Pierson, the Founder and CEO of BlackCloak, told CSO, “What we’re seeing right now is very different.
 It’s a coordinated precision attack against corporate executives.”

-After gathering information on who’s who from company websites, LinkedIn, and other business directories, swatters can then use other online tools to identify phone numbers and even the addresses of these people.
+After gathering information on who’s who from company websites, LinkedIn, and other business directories, swatters then use other online tools to identify phone numbers and even the addresses of these people.

-In another article that Pierson wrote himself, he notes that while “the surge in the swatting crimewave began in early October 2022 [it] has escalated significantly since the start of this year (2023).”
+In another article Pierson wrote himself, he notes that while “the surge in the swatting crimewave began in early October 2022 [it] has escalated significantly since the start of this year (2023).”
 He also goes on to say that the attacks no longer appear random but instead seem “organized and purposeful.”

 Multiple industries, including healthcare, pharmaceuticals, insurance, and others, are being targeted, with hackers concentrating most of their attacks in Boston, Chicago, San Francisco, and Los Angeles.